xhawk18/promise-cpp/Readme.md

 ### about multithread

 This library is thread safe by default.
-However, it's strongly recommented to use this library on one single thread, especially when you don't clearly know about which thread will runs the chain tasks.
+However, it is strongly recommented to use this library on single thread, especially when you don't clearly know about which thread will runs the chain tasks.

-For better performance, we can aslo disable multithread by add macro PROMISE_MULTITHREAD=0
+For better performance, we can aslo disable multithread by adding macro PROMISE_MULTITHREAD=0